jundalisay/spblist/content/en/research/paracelsus/dictionary/s.md

 Tronus, or Tronossa is called the celestiall dew made of the air, or the sweetest kind of Manna.

-Truphat is an occult vertue of Mineralls, by which they act toward that end for which they were ordaind.
+Truphat is an occult virtue of Mineralls, by which they act toward that end for which they were ordaind.

 Turba magna is an innumerable multitude of the celestiall stars, and is a presage made by any of them.